Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **ultralight++ (ultralight Plus Plus)**:
 A faithful remake of the judgment graphics of ultralight, a bare-bones StepMania theme by freem.

+**Extremal**:
+A recreation of the DanceDanceRevolution EXTREME judgment graphics from DDR SELECTION, a category in the DanceDanceRevolution series that was first added to DanceDanceRevolution A.

 **Colorfully Sekai**:
 A familiar girl with long, turquoise twintails approaches.
 Based on Project Sekai: COLORFUL STAGE! feat.
 HATSUNE MIKU, known in the West as HATSUNE MIKU: COLORFUL STAGE!.